Equal Opportunities Policy Fill out the template

 An equal opportunity policy is used by an employer to explain how it ensures equal opportunities within the workplace.
 This type of policy outlines the approach an employer shall take to ensure that staff members do not suffer unfair and unlawful discrimination.
 This policy is suitable for use where the employer is based in Great Britain.

-Is it mandatory to have an equal opportunities policy?
+Is it mandatory to have this kind of policy?

 No. In general, it is not a legal obligation for an employer to hold a policy of this type.

 It is however important to note that the law which is relevant to equality explicitly prohibits discrimination, harassment and victimisation in an employment setting.
-Furthermore, a statutory code of practice has been created to help employers use equality laws properly.
+Furthermore, a statutory code of practice has been created by the Equality and Human Rights Commission to help employers use equality laws properly.
 This code recommends that employers should hold this type of policy.

 What does discrimination mean?